kcwinner/cdk-appsync-transformer-demo/blogpost/README.md

 }
 ```

-After transformation we get the below SDL, as well as resolvers and cloudformation for a DynamoDB Table.
+After transformation we get the below schema, as well as resolvers and cloudformation for a DynamoDB Table.

 ```collapsible
 type Product {